 Red Oak Recovery, an adventure-based drug and alcohol treatment program located in the Smokey Mountains near Asheville, North Carolina will begin accepting clients on April 16th 2014.
-The program, founded by treatment industry veterans Jack Kline and Mark Oerther, is designed to meet the unique developmental needs of male and female clients between the ages of 18 and 30.
+The program, founded by treatment industry veteran Mark Oerther, is designed to meet the unique developmental needs of male and female clients between the ages of 18 and 30.

 “Developmentally, young adults differ greatly from adolescents and older adults,” says Kline, an experienced clinician who has helped design and run several treatment programs for two large, well-respected behavioral health organizations.
 “This sensitive developmental phase is well documented in clinical and brain research and has profound implications for substance use treatment.”
 Despite this research, says Kline, traditional treatment approaches fail to adequately address the unique developmental needs of young adults.